Generic Name: acyclovir (topical) (a SYE klo veer)

 Follow all directions on your medicine label and package.
 Tell each of your healthcare providers about all your medical conditions, allergies, and all medicines you use.

-Treatment with acyclovir topical should be started as soon as possible after the first appearance of symptoms (such as tingling, burning, blisters).
+Start using acyclovir as soon as possible after the first appearance of symptoms (such as tingling, burning, blisters).

 Store at room temperature away from moisture and heat.